WinterAxis/ESV-MD-Bible/The_Bible_esv/5_Deuteronomy/Deut_19.md

 And the rest shall hear and fear, and shall never again commit any such evil among you.

 ###### 21
 Your eye shall not pity.
-It shall be life for life, eye for eye, tooth for tooth, hand for hand, foot for foot. ## About ## Help ## Our Network ## Social ## Preferences By submitting your email address, you understand that you will receive email communications from Bible Gateway, a division of The Zondervan Corporation, 3900 Sparks Drive SE, Grand Rapids, MI 49546 USA, including commercial communications and messages from partners of Bible Gateway.
-You may unsubscribe from Bible Gateway&rsquo;s emails at any time.
-If you have any questions, please review our [Privacy Policy] or email us at [privacy@biblegateway.com]. ## Preferences
+It shall be life for life, eye for eye, tooth for tooth, hand for hand, foot for foot.

 ***